Owning and managing a rental property can be a profitable and rewarding investment experience.

 The modern renter is looking for a property that offers convenience and amenities.
 As you learn more about ROI for rental property, you will find that location is a critical factor to consider before investing in it.

 Great locations are close to local transportation, shopping centers, schools, and much more, which reduces the shortcomings of properties.
 Plus, the right location has a direct impact on the quality of applicants you get.
+In addition, high-end vacation destinations like Hawaii attract large groups and weddings, so owning a few luxury homes in Maui is a good bet.

 For example, a location close to a college campus means that a huge percentage of your potential tenants will be students.
 Make sure you investigate the local requirements and codes because you might pay hefty fees in some locations compared to others.
 The higher taxes or fees eat into your profit margins, so choose the location wisely.